-The fair market value of the investment properties, excluding right-of-use assets, based on the valuation conducted by a third-party appraiser on May 18, 2020 and December 31, 2016 amounted to ₱556,425 and ₱529,218, respectively.
+The fair market value of the investment properties, excluding right-of-use assets, based on the valuation conducted by a third-party appraiser on May 18, 2020 amounted to ₱556,425.

 The fair value was determined by Cuervo Appraiser, Inc, an external and independent property valuer, having appropriate recognized professional qualification and recent experience in the location and category of the property being valued.
-The independent valuers provide the fair value of the Company's investment property every 3 years.
+The independent valuers provide the fair value of the Group's investment properties every 3 years.

-Management believes that there are no events or changes in circumstances indicating a significant change in fair value of the investment property from the last appraisal made.
+Management believes that there are no events or changes in circumstances indicating a significant change in fair value of the investment properties from the last appraisal made.